scriptype/ad-generator/readme.md

 ## Development

-Run the below command to start the dev environment:
+To start the dev environment, run:

 ```sh
 npm start